danielneil/Smart-Worm-Habitat/README.md

 ## What is a Smart Worm Farm?

-The Smart Worm Farm is a [continous flow worm habitat](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) that converts foodwaste into the best fertiliser known to mankind, vermicast!
+The Smart Worm Farm is a [continuous flow worm habitat](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) that converts foodwaste into the best fertiliser known to mankind, vermicast!
+The continuous flow system vastly improves the efficiency of the harvesting process, and allows the worms to remain undisturbed.

 It uses a little computer (nawww) to monitor the health of the habitat using several sensors, namely moisture, PH level and temperature.